OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-evenactions-06.gif)

 Click in the *Fire Notification* action to select it.
 In the Summary field you could write something like ```NoUserPhotoName```.
-Then in the Message field you can write some descriptive message like ```No file name correctly defined.``` or any other descriptive message to put on the screen when the **if-logic** action is **FALSE**.
+Then in the Message field you can write some descriptive message like ```No file name correctly defined.``` or whatever other message that you can put on the screen when the **if-logic** action is **FALSE**.

 ![](./images/vbs-app-evenactions-07.png)

-You don't have to but an even more elaborated message could be something like:
+You could create a more elaborated message like:

 ```
   "No file name correctly defined. userName: " + $page.variables.userName + " photoName: " + $page.variables.photoName